-It is mandatory for all adult volunteers to complete BSA's web-based Youth Protection Training and obtain criminal and child abuse background checks in accordance with the Child Protective Services Law of the Commonwealth of Pennsylvania.
-Below is a listing of the adult job responsibilities.
+It is mandatory for all adult volunteers to complete the BSA's web-based Youth Protection Training and obtain criminal and child abuse background checks in accordance with the Child Protective Services Law of the Commonwealth of Pennsylvania.
+Below is a listing of job responsibilities for registered adult leaders.
 This listing is included to familiarize you with the roles of adult volunteers so that you may ask questions and seek advice from volunteers holding these positions.
 Your offer of assistance in the operation of the troop is always appreciated.
 It is hoped that the descriptions will also provide you with sufficient information to allow you to assess your ability and desire to serve.
-If you would like to serve on the troop committee you must complete troop committee training.
-Assistant Scoutmasters must complete SM specific training and then the Outdoor Leadership Skills weekend.
+If you would like to serve on the troop committee, you must register with the BSA and complete troop committee training.
+Assistant Scoutmasters must register with the BSA and complete SM specific training and the Individual Outdoor Leadership Skills weekend.
+Troop 3 follows all current BSA policies and guidance regarding the eligibility of adult leaders.